osemenyuk-114/zx-rgbi-to-vga-hdmi/docs/vga timings.md

 # Video timings

-## The following table contains the timing parameters for the standard VGA modes supported in this project.
+## The following table contains the timing parameters for the standard VGA modes supported in this project

 | Mode                                  | 640 x 480     | 800 x 600     | 1024 x 768    | 1280 x 1024   |
 |---------------------------------------|--------------:|--------------:|--------------:|--------------:|